Rascarquapac/cyansim/README.md

-# Evaluate Cyanview ressources base on use-case description
+# Evaluate Cyanview ressources based on use-case description
 A sample Streamlit application do determine Cyanview resources required by a givien use-case.

-The purpose is to provide the candidate buyers (resellers, integrators, final users) with information so that
+The purpose is to provide the candidate buyers (resellers, integrators, final users) with information so that he can quickly describe a use-case by providing the equipment he plans to use
+- the cameras models
+- the lenses for these cameras
+- the medium networks
+From this description the user will get
+- a schema of the use-case
-- he can select the extra cyaniew devices (RIO/CI0/None), cables, tally, power supply related to his use-case with reasons why to select it
+- the Cyanview devices (RIO/CI0), cables, tally, power supply related to his use-case and explanation on selection
-- he knows about the level of performance of the cameras of its use-case
+- the level of performance of the cameras of its use-case
+- recommendations,and potential issues of its use-case (UF,…)
+## Dataflow
+- descriptor.py : creates a dataframe containing cameras properties for each camera by taking camera descriptions from
+  - "Cyanview descriptor" gsheet ("Camera" sheet and CameraProtocol" sheet)
+  - or from the equivalent pickle file for faster use, when no update of the   "Cyanview descriptor" gsheet
+- ux_xxx.py: modules related to the user inferface used for describing a use-case (selection of cameras, lenses, network medium, tally)
+  - Modules:
+    - ux_default.py: creates the default values and default options for the user interface.
+        - Lenses: the ux will require the user to provide lens properties (proposing a list of lenses should be nice but currently unreachabe due to the number of existing lenses and adapters).
+Setting values for these properties will provide full information for the devices and cables required
+        - the properties are
+            - lensControl i.e. what you need to control IZF
+            - lensType i.e. the internal capacity of the lens
+            - lensMotor: choice, if any, of the lens motors
+        - depending on the cameraLensCategory (a grouping of the cameras type according to the potential usable lenses), the lens user interface will propose
+            - a default value for these parameters
+            - options values in a selection list
+        - Network medium: the type of network for telemetry data
+        - A defautl value will be proposed
+        - A selection list will be proposed from existing alternatives
+    - ux_camera.py: selection of camera based on a substring, on the brand or on the type of camera
+    - ux_lens.py: selection of lens properties
+    - ux_network.py: selection of telemetry network
+    - ux_sidebar.py: sidebar display
-- remarks
+  - Output :
+    - a dataframe with properties for each camera choosen
+    - a JSON file describing the setup.
+In check mode the JSON file can be replace the user selection in order to test independently the "Cyanview equipment induction"

+- gear_xxx: inducing Cyanview equipment according to use-case and Cyanview
+- draw_xxx: drawing of the use case equipped with Cyanview gear

-# Description  of "Camera Descriptor" Spreadsheet
+## Description  of "Camera Descriptor" Spreadsheet
-## Camera Sheet
+### Camera Sheet
 Fields describing properties of the camera allowing to select the required accessories for data link, power supply and any recommendations related to the use of the camera.
 - Model : Display name of the camera
 - Reference :	Unique reference id of the camera